 Conversion schools are existing public or private schools that the founding group applies to convert to a public charter school.
-ToIn order to convert an existing school to a public charter school, the founding group must comply with the notification and endorsement requirements of D.C.
+To convert an existing school to a public charter school, the founding group must comply with the notification and endorsement requirements of D.C.
 Code § 38-1802.01.

-Curriculum is the combination of standards, resources/instructional materials, methods of instruction, and formative assessments used to determine student progress.
+Curriculum is the combination of standards, resources/instructional materials, methods of instruction, and formative assessments.